The Proposed Changes to CGT and Inheritance Tax for 2024/2025

 The OTS report also recognised that many people are avoiding any tax liability by using up their CGT allowance every year.
 The report recommended significantly reducing the CGT allowance to make sure more gains are captured by CGT.
 This means the value of assets one can cash in without paying tax could be much smaller.
 The OTS recommended the new CGT personal allowance be reduced from £12,300 to between £2,000 and £4,000.

-Although the Government stated in the March 2021 Budget that the personal allowance for CGT will be frozen until 2026, Jeremy Hunt in his Autumn Statement has backtracked on this.
-The CGT personal allowance will be more halved to £6,000 in April 2023, and halved again to £3,000 in April 2024.
+Although the Government stated in the March 2021 Budget that the personal allowance for CGT will be frozen until 2026, previous chancellor Jeremy Hunt backtracked on this in his autumn statement.
+The CGT personal allowance was more halved to £6,000 in April 2023, and halved again to £3,000 from April 2024.
 This will bring the CGT personal allowance in line with the OTS report’s recommendations.

 Scenario A – CGT payable on the sale of £200,000 of assets on which capital gain is £100,000: